 There is one fuselage component for the aircraft.
 There are several options for calculating the fuselage length, wetted area (reference area for drag coefficients), and projected area (reference area for vertical drag).
-The fuselage has a position z^F , where the aerodynamic forces act; and the component axes are aligned with the aircraft axes.
-The fuselage has no control variables.

-The aerodynamic velocity of the fuselage relative to the air, including interference, is calculated in component axes, v^B .
-The angle-of-attack, sideslip angle, and dynamic pressure are calculated from v^B .
+The aerodynamic velocity of the fuselage relative to the air, including interference, is calculated in component axes.
 The drag area or drag coefficient is defined for forward flight, vertical flight, and sideward flight.
-For small angle-of-attack, the drag increases proportional to $(1+K|\alpha|^X)$, using input factor K and exponent X. In addition, the forward flight drag area or drag coefficient is defined for fixtures and fittings, and for rotor-body interference.
+For small angle-of-attack, the drag increases proportional to $(1 + K |\alpha|^X)$ , using input factor K and exponent X. In addition, the forward flight drag area or drag coefficient is defined for fixtures and fittings, and for rotor-body interference.
 The drag force is including the drag area of the payload (specified for the flight state) and the contingency drag area.